 GP’s may send a nurse from the practice to do a home visit.
 State governments will fund specific nurse home visits but neither state or commonwealth will acknowledge or support a practice who sends their own staff to review and visit a patient at home

-If a patient with chest pain attends a clinic they usually see the practice will not be supported to rapidly asses chest pain.
+If a patient with chest pain attends a clinic they usually see the practice will not be supported to rapidly assess chest pain.
 A rural practice will get support to do POCT but a metropolitan practice will receive none.
 The States will often support separate systems (like Ambulance) to perform and monitor a patient but not the GP or their practice.
 A troponin in the hands of a GP is more efficient use of resources than an ambulance.

 Recommendation 5